pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 #.
 If the quiz review is negative, his/her bug will be closed with status RESOLVED/INVALID by mentoring coordinators and the `Rejection Stock Response`_ is given.
 #.
 If the applicant gets a rejection at that stage, in the case of his/her effort to Pardus, he/she can reapply in 3 months to be tester, 6 months to be developer.
 #.
 If the quiz review is positive:
     #.
-If the applicant is applied as a tester, the test team membership will be accepted and tester list permissions will be gived.
+If the applicant applied as a tester, the test team membership will be accepted and tester list permissions will be given.
 The acceptence anouncement will be done by mentor coordinators as a `Tester Acceptence Stock Response`_ comment to the bug and the bug status will be changed to RESOLVED/FIXED.
     #.
-If the applicant is applied as a developer, the mentor that controls the quiz give `QUIZAPPROVED <http://bugs.pardus.org.tr/describekeywords.cgi>`_ keyword to the report and sends `Quiz Approved Stock Response`_ to the quiz is approved..
+If the applicant applied as a developer, the mentor that controls the quiz give `QUIZAPPROVED <http://bugs.pardus.org.tr/describekeywords.cgi>`_ keyword to the report and sends `Quiz Approved Stock Response`_ to the quiz is approved..

 Assigning Mentor